 Description Estimated Lives

-Buildings 7-40 years
+Buildings & Fixed Equipment 7-40 Years

-Furniture, Fixtures and Equipment 3-7 years
+Furniture, Fixtures and Equipment 3-7 Years

-Computer Equipment 3-5 years

 Current-year information relative to changes in capital assets is described in a subsequent note.

 Long-term Debt

 Long-term obligations that will be financed by resources to be received in the future by the general fund are reported in the government-wide financial statements, not in the general fund.
 Current-year information relative to changes in long-term debt is described in subsequent notes.